Chuyển đến nội dung chính

 6101406040527f6e71edae12b1b97f4d1f60370fef10105fa2faae0126114a169c64845d6126c9610120908152503480156200003a57600080fd5b5060405162005bf838038062005bf8833981810160405281019062000060

-An ABI is an interface which defines a scheme of how we can call specific functions in our specified smart contract.
+An ABI is an interface which defines a scheme of how you can call specific functions in your specified smart contract.

-Since we will only use the balanceOf method, we don’t need the entire ABI for ERC-20 smart contracts.
-Hence, we’re only going to define the ABI for the balanceOf method.
-We can add the following to our script:
+Since you will only use the balanceOf method, you don't need the entire ABI for ERC-20 smart contracts.
+Hence, you're only going to define the ABI for the balanceOf method.
+You can add the following to your script:

 const balanceOfABI = [